-There is a basic instinct to care for the young and I have not met an elected official who does not support the notion of helping youth.
-But Youth Intervention not being a political partisanship issue goes beyond basic human nature.
+There is a basic instinct to care for the young and I have not met an elected official who does not support the notion of helping our young people.
+But getting them to adequately fund Youth Intervention programs is difficult until they see the advantages.

 Supporting Youth Intervention offers elected officials the ability to show their commitment to: